Invitation 20.10.2025: Visible Solutions for Invisible Threats

 • Venue: Isala Building, Science Park University of Antwerp, Niel, Belgium

-• Price: € 90 (VAT excl.) - This fee includes access to all speeches, keynotes, the panel debate, break-out session, site visit, networking opportunities, poster presentations and a catered network reception.
+• Price: € 90 (VAT excl.) - This fee includes access to all speeches, keynotes, the panel debate, breakout session, site visit, networking opportunities, poster presentations and a catered network reception with food & drinks.

 LATEST PROGRAMME UPDATE: